 The prevention of drug abuse mainly targets school, family and community in organising anti-drug abuse promotion and education activities.
 The activities aim at widely spreading and promoting the message of anti-drug abuse through seminars, training programmes, and cultural and leisure activities, supporting and assisting community groups in organising anti-drug activities.
 The Happy Life Education Centre is a pluralistic education base of drug prevention, apart from providing health awareness and drug prevention programmes to primary school students, it also organises cultural, recreational and art acitvities to adolescence and residents to promote the message of drug prevention and healthy life.

 The Drug Treatment Complex Centre under the Social Welfare Bureau provides comprehensive voluntary treatment and rehabilitation services for drug-dependent people.
 They include outpatient and residential drug addiction treatment.
-In Macao, there are also drug-treatment community groups which provide rehabilitation services shelters, service to families with youth drug addicts,outreach treatment services for drug-dependent youths and outreach treatment services for addicts, and launch free group outpatient smoking cessation service to ex-substance abusers.
+Besides, there are also drug-treatment community groups, which provide rehabilitation services shelters, service to families with drug addicts, outreach treatment services for addicts, and launch free group outpatient smoking cessation service.

 Social Reintegration Service